snaheth/azure-resource-manager-rpc/v1.0/Addendum.md

 The asynchronous operation APIs frequently use the 202 Accepted status code and Location headers to indicate progress.
 The flow is described below:

 1. Return HTTP code 202 (Accepted) with a Location header and, optionally, a Retry-After header.
+    - The 202 Accepted should return no response body.
+    - The URI in the location header should be a full absolute URI and a public facing URI.
+    - The URI host must be the same as the host in the referrer header.
-The URI in the location header should be a full absolute URI.
-The time interval in the Retry-After header can only be specified in seconds, with a minimum of 10 seconds and a maximum of 10 minutes.
+    - The time interval in the Retry-After header can only be specified in seconds, with a minimum of 10 seconds and a maximum of 10 minutes.
 2. Clients invoke the URI specified in the Location header using the GET verb.
 3. Clients should wait for the Retry-After interval, if it was specified, or the default of 60 seconds if it was not, before polling again.
 4. If the operation is not complete, return 202 (Accepted) again with Location header and optionally an updated Retry-After header.